Statutory Disqualification Process

 For more information on the important role supervision plays in governing the employment of persons who are subject to disqualification as well as other persons with regulatory history, please see the Winter 1999 Regulatory & Compliance Alert article re: Special Supervisory Plans and Notice to Members 97-19 (Guidance on Heightened Supervision Recommendations).

-Eligibility Proceedings hearings, which are scheduled at approximately two-month intervals during the year (and are held in Washington DC), are conducted pursuant to Procedural Rule 9524.
+Eligibility Proceedings hearings, which are held in Washington DC, are conducted pursuant to Rule 9524.
 Hearing panels are comprised of two individuals who can be industry or non-industry representatives.
 The applicant member firm and the disqualified person are afforded the opportunity to be heard in person, to be represented by an attorney, and to submit any relevant evidence.
 Member Regulation is represented by a staff attorney at the hearings.
 The applicant member firm ordinarily presents both the disqualified person and his/her supervisor at the hearing, together with counsel and any other witnesses or individuals who may have relevant information.
 A disqualified member is similarly entitled to have appropriate representatives attend the hearing.
 A FINRA OGC staff attorney attends each hearing and serves as the custodian of the record and as advisor to the NAC.

-As set forth in Section 12(a) of Schedule A to FINRA By-Laws1, the hearing fee is $2,500.
-Applicants must pay this fee to RAD/Regulatory Review & Disclosure prior to the hearing.
+As set forth in Section 12(a) of Schedule A to FINRA By-Laws, the hearing fee is $2,500.
+Applicants must pay this fee to RAD prior to the hearing.

 The Eligibility Proceedings process may be accelerated in certain, appropriate cases when Member Regulation and the applicant member firm agree to the terms and conditions that would govern a disqualified person's or member's association.
 In these cases, a hearing would not be conducted and the period of the NAC's review could be significantly reduced (see Rule 9523).

 If FINRA denies an application (pursuant to SEC Rule 19d-1), the member firm and the aggrieved individual have rights of appeal to the SEC.
+The appeal must be filed within 30 days of FINRA’s decision.
 The appeal process usually takes at least several months.

 Length of Time for the Eligibility Proceedings Process